Kansas Gov. Kelly sues USDA for suspending SNAP benefits

 More than two dozen Democratic-led states, including Kansas, are suing the Agriculture Department after the Trump administration said it would not use emergency funds to pay SNAP benefits during the shutdown.

-A coalition of more than two dozen Democratic attorneys general and Democratic governors from three states are suing the Trump administration over its decision to suspend federal food benefits during the government shutdown.
+A coalition of more than two dozen Democratic attorneys general and governors are suing the Trump administration over its decision to suspend federal food benefits during the government shutdown.

 The lawsuit, filed in the U.S. District Court of Massachusetts Tuesday, comes as the White House continues to blame Democrats for the termination of food benefits for low-income Americans during the government shutdown.